This post may contain affiliate links.

 Whether we’d be hooked up at a campground or boondocking in a National Forest, we wanted to make sure we had a good way to keep the RV cool for the dogs on hot days when we might be out exploring.
 That meant at least one AC unit and some kind of overhead fan.

-When we switched to a Class B RV on the ProMaster chassis in 2017, we even had a system that would automatically start the engine to recharge the battery if the AC ran the battery down too low while we were dry camping, which was a great safety feature to have.
+When we switched to a Class B RV on the ProMaster chassis in 2017, we even had an electrical system that could support running the A/C off the batteries.
+It would automatically start the engine to recharge the battery if the AC ran the battery down too low while we were dry camping, which was a great safety feature to have.
+This was a game changer for us because inevitably there are times when you need to leave your dog(s) in the camper which you go into a store.
+Being able to put the A/C on for them on a toasty day made all the difference.

 6. As little carpet as possible